 How to speak to your family about organ donation

 Have you spoken to your family about organ donation?
 Whether that be telling your loved ones about your own decision or educating the next generation about the choices they make, it’s important to have open and honest conversations about topics like this.
 Each year, thousands of lives are improved and saved thanks to those who donate organs to patients on the transplant list.

-In line with Organ Donation Week (September 20th-26th 2021), L&G have partnered with the NHS to inspire family conversations and registrations for organ donation by putting children and young people at the heart of the message.
+In line with Organ Donation Week (September 26th to October 2nd 2022), L&G have partnered with the NHS to inspire family conversations and registrations for organ donation by putting children and young people at the heart of the message.